krzemienski/awesome-from-stars/README.md

 * [vimond/replay](https://github.com/vimond/replay): A React video player facilitating adaptive stream playback with custom UI and a React-friendly API.
 * [mckaywrigley/repo-chat](https://github.com/mckaywrigley/repo-chat): Come join the best place on the internet to learn AI skills.
 Use code "repochat" for an extra 20% off.
 * [pop-os/repo-proprietary](https://github.com/pop-os/repo-proprietary): Configuration for building the proprietary repo with debrep
+* [abinthomasonline/repo2txt](https://github.com/abinthomasonline/repo2txt): Web-based tool converts GitHub repository contents into a single formatted text file
 * [pnkvalavala/repochat](https://github.com/pnkvalavala/repochat): Chatbot assistant enabling GitHub repository interaction using LLMs with Retrieval Augmented Generation
 * [cassava/repoctl](https://github.com/cassava/repoctl): Make it easy to manage your local Arch Linux repository.
+* [yamadashy/repomix](https://github.com/yamadashy/repomix): 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
 * [RepositoryStream/RepositoryStream](https://github.com/RepositoryStream/RepositoryStream): None
 * [thedillonb/RepoStumble](https://github.com/thedillonb/RepoStumble): A mobile application for viewing GitHub repositories in a fashion similar to StumbleUpon
 * [JeremiahPetersen/RepoToText](https://github.com/JeremiahPetersen/RepoToText): Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (GPT-4, Claude Opus, Gemini, etc)